yalmip/yalmip.github.io/_posts/commands/2016-09-17-sdpsettings.md

 ### solver

-In the code above, we told YALMIP to use the solver DSDP, and to run in silent mode.
+In the code above, we told YALMIP to use the solver Mosek.
 The possible values to give to the field **solver** can be found in the [solver documentation](/allsolvers).
 If the solver isn't found, an [error code](/command/yalmiperror) will be returned in the output structure.
 To let YALMIP select the solver, use the default solver tag ''.
 If you give a comma-separated list of solvers such as **'dsdp,csdp,sdpa'**, YALMIP will select based on this preference.
 If you add a wildcard in the end **'dsdp,csdp,sdpa,*'**, YALMIP will select another solver if none of the solvers in the list were found.

 ### verbose

 By setting **verbose** to 0, the solvers will run with minimal display.
 By increasing the value, the display level is controlled (typically 1 gives modest display level while 2 gives an awful amount of information printed).

+### debug

+If **debug** is turned on, YALMIP will not try to catch errors, which will simplify finding out where and why YALMIP failed  unexpectedly.

 ### warning